D-Mfon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-7-create_global_variable creates a new global variable.
+13-print_float prints a number with two decimal places, followed by a new line.